 - Produce publicly accessible safety information.

-In addition to helping design public policies, ACC supports initiatives to produce information that informs these policies.
+In addition to helping improve the performance and effectiveness of federal programs, ACC supports initiatives that compliments these policies.
+Working with its

 Sound Chemical Regulations

-In the United States, the U.S. Environmental Protection Agency (EPA) is the primary regulator of the safety of chemical products in commerce under the Toxic Substances Control Act (TSCA), a law that needs to be updated to keep pace with scientific advancements.
+In the United States, the U.S. Environmental Protection Agency (EPA) is the primary regulator of the safety of chemical products in commerce under The Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA).
+This bipartisan, comprehensive reform legislation to modernize the Toxic Substances Control Act (TSCA), was signed into law by President Obama on June 22, 2016.

 Scientific Understanding of Chemical Safety